ReactBlr/react-advanced-workshop/slides/refs.md

 ---

 ### Refs
+* Provides access to DOM nodes or React component instances
 * To imperatively modify a child outside of the typical dataflow
-* Provides access to DOM nodes or React component instances
+* We should not over use refs
 ---

 ### Usecases